cloudengio/go.webapi/operations/apitokens/README.md

 ```go
 func TokenFromContext(ctx context.Context, id string) (*keys.Token, bool)
 ```
-TokenFromContext retrieves the token value for the specified id from the context.
-It returns the token value as a string and a boolean indicating whether the token was found.
+TokenFromContext retrieves the token for the specified id from the context.
+It returns the token as a *keys.Token and a boolean indicating whether the token was found.